HubSpotWebTeam/CodeExercise-HubSpotCMS/README.md

 * Theme folder
   * CSS folder
     * At least one css file
   * Modules
-   At least one module (with html, css, js, fields, meta files)
+    * At least one module (with html, css, js, fields, meta files)
   * Templates
     * At least one template file
     * Partials folder
       * Partials for header and footer
   * Fields.json
   * Theme.json

+**The Homepage**

 3. Use the page editor to create a page from your template.
 Make sure it behaves like the page in the demo gifs.
 If you are an experienced HubSpot CMS user and [want to use the HubSpot CLI][hubspot-cms-cli-docs], that's fine too!

 4. Make sure your code is versioned!
 You will need to share a link of the Github repository containing all your code with us when submiting this assessment.

-### The finished page
+**The Cats Library **

+5. Create another page to hold a cat library containing the same header and footer present on the global theme.

+7. Create a *Cats Library module* with the same look and feel of the *Team module* but this time instead of letting CMS Page Editors to input the information, make sure to fetch the data from [this endpoint][hcode-exercise-cats-lib].

+### Home Page Elements

+The image bellow shows the order of the modules and how the content should be displayed but **feel free to improve the design and to showcase your CSS skills**.

 ![Finished page image][img-hubspot-cms-code-exercise-finished]